-The review we propose will be carried out with the aim of increasing the scientific production in the field of qualitative research and, more precisely, in the field of systematic reviews, since the inclusion of qualitative research in systematic reviews is still a big challenge.[30]
-At the same time, the literature states the methods to synthetize and review evidence in order to tackle questions different from efficacy issues are much less developed.[31]
+The review we propose will be carried out with the aim of increasing the scientific production in the field of qualitative research and, more precisely, in the field of systematic reviews, since the inclusion of qualitative research in systematic reviews is still a big challenge.
+30 At the same time, the literature states the methods to synthetise and review evidence in order to tackle questions different from efficacy issues are much less developed.
+31

-Dixon-Woods et al.[32] state in their review about possible methods for qualitative and quantitative synthesis of evidence that the choice of synthesis type (either interpretive or integrative) is probably linked to the research question of the review.
-In addition, this review also points out different methods to synthesize the qualitative and quantitative evidence that might be used (narrative summary, grounded theory, meta-ethnography, meta-synthesis, meta-study, realist synthesis and Miles and Huberman's data analysis techniques, content analysis, case survey, qualitative comparative analysis, and Bayesian meta-analysis).[32]
+Dixon-Woods et al2 state in their review about possible methods for qualitative and quantitative synthesis of evidence that the choice of synthesis type (either interpretive or integrative) is probably linked to the research question of the review.
+In addition, this review also points out different methods to synthesise the qualitative and quantitative evidence that might be used (narrative summary, grounded theory, meta-ethnography, meta-synthesis, meta-study, realist synthesis and Miles and Huberman's data analysis techniques, content analysis, case survey, qualitative comparative analysis and Bayesian meta-analysis).
+32 many researchers use it outside of Grounded Theory32 which is the approach chosen for this review.

-According to Butler et al.[11], the chosen synthesis method will depend on the review's type and goal.
-That same article also points out that, regardless of the chosen method, it is important to clearly report each of the steps, and how they are going to be taken, as this provides reproducibility, transparency and trust in the review's results.[11]
+According to Butler et al,11 the chosen synthesis method will depend on the review's type and goal.
+That same article also points out that, regardless of the chosen method, it is important to clearly report each of the steps, and how they are going to be taken, as this provides reproducibility, transparency and trust in the review's results.11

-This is why, in order to synthesize the qualitative evidence included in this systematic review, a widely used and known method in the field of qualitative research will be used - the Constant Comparative Method[33] from Glaser and Strauss' Grounded Theory.[34]
-This method is being used today to synthesize qualitative evidence,[35] and many researchers use it outside of Grounded Theory,[32] which is the approach chosen for this review.
+This is why, in order to synthesise the qualitative evidence included in this systematic review, a widely used and known method in the field of qualitative research will be used-the Constant Comparative Method33 from Glaser and Strauss' Grounded Theory.34 This method is being used today to synthesise qualitative evidence,35 and